stephaneworkspace/astrology/README.md

 # Version
 0.1.34
-* Add angle in svg chart
+* Add angle pointer in svg chart

 0.1.33
 * Add pointer to all houses in svg chart